2017 Marathon County shootings: Background

 According to a Wausau Daily Herald interview with Naly Vang, her marriage to Nengmy had been fraught with trouble over its 25-year tenure.
 Naly Vang, a Laotian immigrant, met Nengmy when she was 16, and married a year later when Naly was 17 and Nengmy was 21.
 She had their first of seven children shortly after the marriage began.

 Around 2007, according to Naly, Nengmy began spending more time away from home, drinking heavily and leaving Naly to run the household.
-According to family friends, Nemgmy began dancing with other women at these parties, and after checking his phone bills (Naly dealt with the family's finances), she noticed several calls to another woman.
+According to family friends, Nengmy began dancing with other women at these parties, and after checking his phone bills (Naly dealt with the family's finances), she noticed several calls to another woman.
 According to court records obtained by the Herald, Nengmy was the target of frequent legal action over unpaid credit card balances, and Naly had attempted to rein in her husband's spending, to no avail.
 In May 2008, Nengmy called the police to report that his wife had broken several appliances while confronting him about a suspected affair.
 Police arrested Naly on a charge of noncriminal disorderly conduct, and she served no jail time.

 Though the Vangs' marriage was not especially violent, Nengmy was extremely emotionally abusive, according to Mao Khang, a social worker at a Wausau-based domestic violence organization.
 Nengmy moved out of the family's house in 2015 and filed for divorce shortly after, hoping for a quick settlement.
 Nengmy wanted to use the Hmong clan system to resolve the divorce, but Naly wished to use the court system, as she felt it would give her more security towards receiving custody and child support payments.

 Naly believed that Nengmy was pursuing a relationship with a woman in Laos, as he told her he was planning on moving there after attempting to cash out some of his assets.
 According to Nengmy Vang's brother, he began acting "crazy," and hit their mother after his separation from Naly; he also believed his brother to have a "serious mental illness."
 Police were called to the Vang residence 5 times in late 2015, when Nengmy attempted to remove his belongings, but no arrests resulted.
 Nengmy threatened that "something bad would happen" if Naly continued to request alimony payments.